rust-lang/book/src/ch03-02-data-types.md

 | 64-bit | i64    | u64      |
 | arch   | isize  | usize    |

 *Table 3-1: Integer types in Rust.
-Each type code (for example, i32) can be used to declare the type of a value.*
+Each variant in the signed and unsigned columns (for example, `i32`) can be used to declare the type of an integer value.*

 Each variant can be either signed or unsigned and has an explicit size.
-Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive; in other words, whether the number needs to have a sign with it ("signed"), or whether it will only ever be positive and can therefore be represented without a sign ("unsigned").
+Signed and unsigned merely refers to whether it is possible for the number to be either negative or positive; in other words, whether the number needs to have a sign with it (signed), or whether it will only ever be positive and can therefore be represented without a sign (unsigned).
 It's like writing numbers on paper: when the sign matters, a number is shown with a plus sign or minus sign, but when it's safe to assume the number is positive, it's shown with no sign.
 Signed numbers are stored using two’s complement representation (if